luarocks/luarocks-site/README.md

 ![spec](https://github.com/luarocks/luarocks-site/workflows/spec/badge.svg)

-This is the web app that serves the default package manifest for for the [LuaRocks package manager](https://github.com/luarocks/luarocks) for Lua.
+This is the web app that serves the default package manifest for the [LuaRocks package manager](https://github.com/luarocks/luarocks) for Lua.

 The entire site runs on [OpenResty][1], an Nginx based platform with Lua support.
 The site itself is coded in [MoonScript][2] and uses [Lapis][3] as a